lcnnri/proxy_svar_stability_restrictions/README.md

 This repository contains MATLAB code to replicate the empirical results in

-> Angelini, G., Fanelli, L., and Neri, "Invalid Proxies and Volatility Changes".
+> Angelini, G., Fanelli, L., and Neri, "Invalid Proxies and Volatility Changes" (2025) Journal of Business Economics & Statistics

 ## Repository layout